 It will only take 3 minutes to read this post!

-Here’s another one of Bethany’s great posts which is not only relevant to beginners of the Chinese language but also for those of you who have been studying Chinese for a while and now want to learn to read and write Chinese characters, you’ll definitely want to get to grips with radicals before doing anything else!
+Here is another one of Bethany’s great posts which is perfect for those of you new to the Chinese language.
+If you’ve been studying spoken Chinese for a while and now want to learn to read and write Chinese characters, you’ll definitely want to get to grips with radicals before doing anything else!

 I remember the revelation and comfort I found in the word ‘radical’, especially since it appealed to my rebellious side.
 You can read about my experiences in The Radical Truth

 Radicals are essential if you want to learn and fully understand the Chinese language.
 Below, Bethany discusses how learning radicals helped her to remember the characters and it’s meaning by using mnemonics.
 This character ‘story’ method is commonly used by many students of Chinese, including native Chinese speakers.
-Because we believe mnemonics are important and really do help to cement the meaning of a character for many people, we now have what we call our living dictionary.
+Because we believe mnemonics are important and really do help to cement the meaning of a character for many people, we now have our ‘living dictionary’.
 We say that it’s living because we hope that it will be forever growing.

 Posted by Bethany from WrittenChinese.Com